coldmanck/Scene-recognition-with-bag-of-words/README.md

 </p><h2> Credits </h2>
-<p>Project description and code by James Hays and Sam Birch.
+<p>Assignment modified by Min Sun based on project description and code by James Hays and Sam Birch.
 Figures in this handout from <a href="http://www.robots.ox.ac.uk/~vgg/research/encoding_eval/">Chatfield et al.</a> and <a href="http://www.cs.illinois.edu/homes/slazebni/">Lana Lazebnik</a>.

 </p></div>